craffael/lehrfempp/doc/doxygen/pages/quick_reference_dofh.md

   ```

 - `NumInteriorDofs(const lf::mesh::Entity &)`: Specifies how many DOFs are associated with an entity’s interior.
+See also @lref_link{par:betldofmap}.

   ```cpp
   const lf::mesh::Entity* e = mesh_p->EntityByIndex(0, 0);